The British voice artist formerly known as Marilla Wex

 Booth set-up

-Rill has a broadcast quality booth comprising a Sennheiser 416 microphone, an Audient iD4 mk2 interface and Reaper is her DAW of choice.
-Her portable booth from Vocal Booths to Go travels with her when she’s working on the road, where live directed sessions are still possible with SourceConnect 4.0.
+I have a broadcast quality booth comprising a Sennheiser 416 microphone, an Audient iD4 mk2 interface and Reaper is my DAW of choice.
+My portable booth from Vocal Booths to Go travels with me when I’m working on the road, where live directed sessions are still possible with SourceConnect 4.0.

-Rill travels a lot for work and pleasure so please check here for any extended vacation time that will impact her availability for new jobs and pick-ups.
+I travel a lot for work and pleasure so please check here for any extended vacation time that will impact my availability for new jobs and pick-ups.

-Please note Rill does not generally work weekends!
+Please note I do not generally work weekends!

-Rill is currently in the UK on BST but is able to accommodate North American and European timezones for live directed sessions.
+I am currently in the UK on BST but am able to accommodate North American and European timezones for live directed sessions.